Introduction: Everest Base Camp Trekking with Helicopter Return-11 Days

 The accommodation facilities on the trek to Everest Base Camp are basic and may not be the same as what you are used to at home.
 It is important to remember that you will be in a remote and rugged environment, and the facilities will reflect this.

-What type of Culture and Religion can we see at the Everest Base Camp.
+Culture and religion seen at the Everest Base Camp.

 Sherpa people, a Tibetan Buddhist minority renowned for their strong mountaineering history, live in the Everest Region.
 The sherpas have a strong cultural and spiritual connection to the mountains, and they play an important part in the region's tourism economy.